Follow That Dream (band)

 Follow That Dream also known as F.T.D. or FTD was a Dutch pop band made up of Vanessa Eman, Rosa Vuik, Linda Burg Wrath, Peter van der Meer, Ben Saunders, Dean Saunders.
 Vanessa Eman was the lead singer of the band.

 The band was formed in 2000 to take part in the Dutch singing competition Alles Voor De Band on RTL 4.
 The band had its debut hit single, the self-titled "Follow That Dream" taken from their album The Album.
 They followed it up with the single "One Night in Shanghai".

 In May 2001 the group decided to split up, during the hype of the rival and much more popular Starmaker series.

 After the split

-Some members of the band continued with a solo artists:
+Some members of the band continued as solo artists: